AWS CloudWatch Event Rules

 In Squadcast: Using AWS CloudWatch Event Rules as an Alert Source

-(4) Search for AWS Cloudwatch Event Rules from the Alert Source drop down menu and copy the webhook
+(2) Search for AWS Cloudwatch Event Rules from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.